security-notes/infobyte-faraday-wiki/Tag-Use.md

 # Intro

-Tags allow you to organize your vulnerabilities by letting you make and edit categories: environment, technology, state, technology, language, projects, whatever.
+Tags allow you to organize your vulnerabilities by letting you make and edit categories: environment, technology, state, language, projects, whatever.
 The team can then see the tagged vulnerabilities and lets you organize the security evaluation.

 The tags are assigned to the team´s workspace letting you use different tags for different projects.